-The news is full of crazy stories about beautiful places, and it can be difficult to decide whether or not you should check out that country you’ve always dreamed of seeing for yourself when it pops up on the evening headlines for a not-so-great reason.
+The news is full of crazy stories about beautiful places.
+So, it can be difficult to decide whether or not you should visit South Korea you’ve always dreamed of seeing for yourself when it pops up in the evening headlines for a not-so-great reason.

 If you’re embarking on a journey to travel through South Korea, you’re about to fall in love with a new country and put your language skills to the test at the same time.
 Now comes the fun part – preparing and educating yourself on things you should be aware of before you explore a place you’ve never been before.

 The good news is that compared to some other popular tourist destinations, South Korea has very little crime for you to worry about.
 Guns are not legal for citizens to carry on them, so you don’t really have to worry about being mugged or robbed while you’re out and about on the town.

 Believe it or not, tourists are rarely targeted even when these crimes do happen – it could possibly be because you never really know what to expect when interacting with someone from another place!
 As long as you keep an eye on your valuables as you would in any major city that you’re not familiar with, you’ll be totally fine.

 You haven’t seen aggressive driving until you’ve almost been hit by a distracted driver in Seoul, so make sure cars see you before you cross the street – yes, even in a crosswalk!
 Just because you have the right of way doesn’t mean the driver of that fast red car isn’t going to try to cut you off.